 Britain’s spiders eat more than the weight of the human population, in insects every year.
 They are England’s answer to farming pesticides!

 To prevent spiders, simply use biodegradable non-scented cleaning routines and vacuum regularly, to deter ‘stale air’ when spiders are encouraged.
+But don’t vacuum them up.
+Just leave them be, they will move eventually.

 Don’t Move Indoor Spiders (outdoors)